Monica Tagoai

-Biography
+She played three tests for the Black Ferns in 2018.
+She has previously played for the Hurricanes Poua in the Super Rugby Aupiki competition and represented Wellington provincially.

+Background

-Originally from Samoa, Tagoai migrated with her family to New Zealand when she was three.
-She was attending St Mary's College when she debuted for Wellington against Waikato in 2016.
+Originally from Samoa, Tagoai migrated with her family to New Zealand when she was three, and attended St Mary's College.

+Rugby career

+2016–18

+Tagoai debuted for Wellington against Waikato in 2016.
 She has made 22 appearances for Wellington since 2016.

 Tagoai made her Black Ferns debut in their 67–6 thrashing of the United States at Soldier Field in 2018.
 She earned her second cap in Black Ferns 27–30 loss to France at Grenoble.